Iristallite/WSB-autosetup/README.md

 3. Create a folder called "WSB-autosetup" in the "GitHub" folder
 4. Extract all the files within the .zip you downloaded to the folder you created in step 3
 5. Run "generate.bat" and follow the instructions
-6. (Optional) Create a shortcut to your preferred .wsb file wherever you'd like
+6. (Optional) Copy or create a shortcut to the .wsb file wherever you'd like

 ## Glossary
 Each folder correspondsd to the max amount of RAM that will be allocated.